devshawn/kafka-gitops/docs/documentation.md

 Check out the **[Quick Start](/quick-start.md)** documentation to install `kafka-gitops` and get started.

+## Ideology

+The idea behind this project is to manage Kafka topics and ACLs through desired state files.
+These files define what your cluster should look like and `kafka-gitops` modifies your cluster's actual state to match the desired state file.
+Typically, this looks like:

+- State files are stored in version control, such as a git repository.
+- Developers add, change, and remove topics & services from files and open a PR.
+- Operations teams valdiate and merge the PR.
+- A CI/CD pipeline generates a plan using `kafka-gitops`.
+- A human then validates the plan and applies the changes to the cluster.

 ## Contributing

 Contributions are very welcome.
 See [CONTRIBUTING.md][contributing] for details.